Coconut Protein Power Pancakes

 - Add nut butter.

-If you prefer nutty to sweet, swap out the coconut yoghurt with your favourite nut butter.
-It's a good source of healthy fat that can help curb hunger too.
+If you prefer nutty to sweet, swap out the coconut yogurt with your favorite nut butter.
+It’s a good source of healthy fat that can help curb hunger too.

 How to Make It: Coconut Protein Power Pancakes